 You may also have swelling in your stomach or notice some weight gain.

-Narrowing of the blood vessels that bring blood to other parts of the body may mean you have a much higher risk for heart attack.
+Narrowing of the blood vessels that bring blood to other parts of the body is not the same as heart disease but it may mean you have a much higher risk for heart attack than you otherwise would.
 It can occur when cholesterol and other fatty material (plaque) build up on the walls of your arteries.

 Poor blood supply to the legs may lead to: